Using the CUBIC Cluster

 ```bash

-alias alias_name="sshfs -o defer_permissions <username>@cubic-login.uphs.upenn.edu:/cbica/projects/<project_name> /cbica/projects/<project_name>/"
+alias alias_name="SSHfs -o defer_permissions <username>@CUBIC-login.uphs.upenn.edu:/cbica/projects/<project_name> /cbica/projects/<project_name>/"

 Method III: Accessing CUBIC via live coding with RStudio or Python (interactive)